redis/redis-doc/docs/getting-started/installation/install-redis-from-source.md

 ## Downloading the source files

-The Redis source files are available on [this site's Download page].
+The Redis source files are available from the [Download page](https://redis.io/download/).
 You can verify the integrity of these downloads by checking them against the digests in the [redis-hashes git repository](https://github.com/redis/redis-hashes).

 To obtain the source files for the latest stable version of Redis from the Redis downloads site, run: